 Fleas lay eggs within 24 hours after feeding.

 Flea eggs are not sticky, so they fall off the pet and scatter like BBs.

-Eggs hatch as larvae within 1 to 6 days.
+Eggs hatch as larvae within one to six days.

 Larvae can travel up to 18 inches in carpet.